lizardfs/documentation/source/cookbook/hypervisors.rst

 above Bash aliases) you can use::

-  lfshealth - Display info on the 'health' of the LizardFS lfsmounts - Display info on what's mounted the LizardFS filesystem lfsdisks - Display info on all the disks provided by the chunk-servers on the system lfschunks - Display info on the chunk-servers on the system
+  lfshealth - Display info on the 'health' of the LizardFS lfsmounts - Display info on what's mounted the LizardFS file system lfsdisks - Display info on all the disks provided by the chunk-servers on the system lfschunks - Display info on the chunk-servers on the system